edmunds/edmunds.github.io/_posts/2020-05-27-Amundsen-Programmatic-Descriptions.md

 bio: Sam Shuster is Staff Engineer on the Data Engineering team at Edmunds.com

 biopic: sam-biopic2.jpg
-featured-summary: <p>How Edmund was able to integrate Data Quality metadata into the opensourced data catalog tool Amundsen.</p>
+featured-summary: <p>How Edmund was able to integrate metadata from our internal data quality framework into Amundsen, the opensourced data catalog tool from Lyft.</p>

 summary: How Edmund was able to integrate Data Quality metadata into the opensourced data catalog tool Amundsen.